NawelAr/Optimization-strategies-for-Rank-Support-Vector-Machines-SVM/README.md

 # Optimization strategies for (Rank)-Support-Vector-Machines

 This work is carried out within the scope of the "Optimization for data science" course by Alexandre Gramfort and Robert Gower.
+The project was carried out in partnership with Pierre-André Mikem.

 ## Aim: